Sahista-Patel/SQL-Blocking/README.md

 This script will check the blocking.
 If it is then qualifies for the alert.
 It sends E-mail by combining all these alerts (example mentioned in o/p).

-Alert serial number, Server Name, Database Name,  %Free File Space - Free log file space.
-It will send an email, if scheduled then it is monitoring as well as log file size auto handling technique.

 # Prerequisites

 SQL Server